ad-freiburg/ad-blog/content/post/project-dkgqa.md

 SELECT ?target WHERE { ?target wdt:P57 wd:Q314040 . }
 ```

 At first glance, this looks promising.
 The model has no problems adapting the syntax of our simple queries.
 It correctly predicts the properties P106 ("occupation") and P57 ("director").
-Furthermore, it handles the positions of the target right even with inverse properties (cross-ref DataModule).
+Furthermore, it handles the positions of the target right even with inverse properties (see [here](#working-with-the-simplequestions-dataset)).
 However, results look much worse when looking at the predicted entity IDs.
 None of the IDs match the actual entity mentioned in the question:

 | Actual entity | Actual ID | Predicted ID | Predicted entity |
 |---------------|-----------|--------------|------------------|